cdpsolutions/PacMan/README.md

 # PacMan
-CIS269
+/*CIS269

-Debug and Edit broken PacMan game
+Debug / Edit a broken PacMan game

 1) Fixed the expired certificate problem which kept the program from running

-2)Translate relevant comments from Dutch to English
+2) Translate relevant comments from Dutch to English

 3)	When you lose a life, pause the game for a couple of seconds so the user realizes something has happened.
-The pause should suspend the movement of both pacman and the ghosts.
+The pause should suspend the movement of both pacman and the ghosts.*/

  static void Pause()
         {